 ASU 2014-09 states that "an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services."
 In doing so, companies may need to use more judgment and make more estimates.
 While this ASU specifically references contracts with customers, it may apply to certain other transactions such as the sale of real estate.
 Additionally, the FASB has issued targeted updates to clarify specific implementation issues of ASU 2014-09.
 These updates include ASU 2016-08, Principal versus Agent Considerations (Reporting Revenue Gross versus Net), ASU 2016-10, Identifying Performance Obligations and Licensing, and ASU 2016-12, Narrow-Scope Improvements and Practical Expedients.
 ASU 2014-09 and its amendments have now formally entered into the FASB codification as Accounting Standard Codification ("ASC") Topic 606, Contracts with Customers ("ASC 606").
-The new standard and its amendments are effective on January 1, 2018, and permit reporting entities to apply the standard using either a modified retrospective approach.
+The new standard and its amendments are effective on January 1, 2018, and permit reporting entities to apply the standard using either a modified retrospective approach, by recording a cumulative-effect adjustment to equity as of the beginning of the fiscal year of adoption or full retrospective approach.
 We have adopted this standard using the modified retrospective adoption method on January 1, 2018.
 We concluded that this standard did not have a material impact on our results of operations or financial condition, as a substantial portion of our revenues consists of rental income from leasing arrangements and interest income from loan arrangements, both of which are specifically excluded from ASU 2014-09.